This article was updated on April 9, 2018, and originally published on Sept. 9, 2017.

 The Permian Basin in Western Texas is the place to be these days.
 Thanks to the oil-rich nature of its rocks and lower drilling costs, shale drillers can earn lucrative returns by drilling new wells in the Basin at current oil prices.
-That has fueled a land rush over the past year as drillers have snapped up acreage so they can deliver high-return growth in the years ahead.
+That has fueled a land rush over the past couple of years as drillers have snapped up acreage so they can deliver high-return growth in the future.

-That said, while hundreds of companies are currently operating in that legacy oil play, two pure-play producers stand out as no-brainers for investors seeking to ride the industry's coat tails: Pioneer Natural Resources (NYSE:PXD) and Concho Resources (NYSE:CXO).
-Here's why investors who want to add the power of the Permian to their portfolio should consider this duo.
+While hundreds of companies are currently operating in that legacy oil play, two pure-play producers stand out as no-brainers for investors seeking to ride the industry's coattails: Pioneer Natural Resources (NYSE:PXD) and Concho Resources (NYSE:CXO).
+Here's why those investors who want to add the power of the Permian to their portfolio should consider this duo.

 The Midland Basin leader

 Pioneer Natural Resources is the largest acreage holder and producer in the Midland Basin side of the Permian.
-It currently produces about 242,000 barrels of oil equivalent per day, which is more than the combined output of the next three largest producers: Encana (NYSE:ECA), Diamondback Energy (NASDAQ:FANG), and Parsley Energy (NYSE:PE).
-Overall, Pioneer has more than 800,000 total acres in the play, which it estimates holds more than 20,000 high-return drilling locations that could eventually unlock 11 billion barrels of oil equivalent (BOE) resources.
-That inventory supports the company's view that it can boost its oil output by a 15% compound annual growth rate through 2026, boosting it up to 1 million BOE per day.
+The company produced an average of 272,000 barrels of oil equivalent per day in 2017, which is more than the combined output of the next three largest companies.
+Overall, Pioneer has more than 750,000 total acres in the play, which it estimates holds more than 20,000 high-return drilling locations that could eventually unlock 11 billion barrels of oil equivalent (BOE) resources.
+That inventory supports the company's view that it can boost its oil output by a 20% compound annual growth rate through 2026, boosting it up to 1 million BOE per day.
 Even better, the company can achieve that ambitious plans while living within cash flow at $58 oil in 2018, with that breakeven level sliding down to $40 a barrel by 2026.

-In addition to that vast portfolio of drilling locations that can earn internal rates of returns in the 40% to 75% range at $50 oil and $3 natural gas, Pioneer also boasts one of the best balance sheets in the sector.
-The company currently has a net debt to 2017 operating cash flow ratio of just 0.2 times.
-Further supporting its strong financial position is the fact that it has $2.4 billion of cash and liquid securities as well as $1.5 billion of available credit.
+In addition to that vast portfolio of drilling locations that can earn internal rates of returns around 65% assuming oil is in the $50s, Pioneer also boasts one of the best balance sheets in the sector.
+The company expects to end 2018 with a microscopic net debt-to-operating cash flow ratio of just 0.5 times.
+Further supporting its strong financial position is the fact that it finished 2017 with $2.2 billion of cash and liquid securities as well as $1.5 billion of available credit.

 Concho Resources shares many of the same qualities as Pioneer.
-However, one key difference is that its acreage position covers the whole Permian Basin, including the Midland Basin to the east as well as the northern and southern sections of the Delaware Basin and the New Mexico shelf.
+However, one key difference is that its acreage position covers the entire Permian Basin, including the Midland Basin to the east as well as the northern and southern sections of the Delaware Basin and the New Mexico shelf.
 It's a position Concho has bolstered in 2018 by making a needle-moving deal, paying $9.5 billion to acquire rival RSP Permian (NYSE:RSPP).
 Once completed, the deal will create the largest shale producer in the Permian, with significant expansion potential.

 Another important facet of Concho Resources is its top-tier balance sheet.
 While the company will assume RSP Permian's debt, it expects to maintain its investment-grade credit ratings, which should further improve as it captures future cost savings.
-That excellent financial profile, when combined with the fact that Concho can deliver 20% compound annual production growth over the next three years within cash flow at current oil and gas prices, makes it a no-brainer for investors who want exposure to the entire Basin.
+That excellent financial profile, when combined with the fact that Concho can deliver more than 20% compound annual production growth over the next few years within cash flow at current oil and gas prices, makes it a no-brainer for investors who want exposure to the entire Basin.

 Great companies at even better prices

 Concho Resources and Pioneer Natural Resources control top-tier positions in the Permian Basin, which should fuel robust growth over the next few years at current oil prices.
-Add in the fact that both boast strong balance sheets, and these oil stocks can thrive even if crude dips.
-That said, crude prices have actually risen more than 5% over the past year, which is why it's a head-scratcher to see that both stocks have slumped double-digits.
-That sell-off seems like a no-brainer opportunity for long-term investors who want to add the Permian to their portfolio.
+Add in the fact that both boast strong balance sheets, and these oil stocks can thrive even if crude prices dip.
+While the shares of both companies have underperformed as oil prices rebounded in the past year, that seems like a no-brainer opportunity for long-term investors to grab these Permian-focused oil stocks at even better prices.